heron-solver/heron/README.md

 The TESL tagged event engine will produce the following run:
 ![Example 3, TESL Official Website](http://wwwdi.supelec.fr/software/downloads/TESL/example3.svg)

-Our tool uses counterfactual reasoning on the purely-syntactic structure of TESL-formulae to derive disjunction cases.
-Such execution branches are iteratively abstracted as constraints in **Horn-style Affine Arithmetic**.
-Along the simulation, inconsistent branches are filtered out by an embedded decision procedure.
+This tool uses *counterfactual reasoning* on the purely-syntactic structure of TESL-formulae to derive disjunction cases.
+Such execution branches are iteratively abstracted as context constraints, which refine the desired behavior.
+Along the simulation, inconsistent branches are filtered out by an arithmetic decision procedure.

-By default, the solver stops whenever a **finite satisfying run class** is found.
-The simulation of the above example converges at the 5th step and returns 32 possible behaviors.
+By default, the solver stops whenever a *finite satisfying run* is found.
+The simulation of the above example converges at the 5th step and returns 32 possible behaviors:
 ```
 ### Solver has successfully returned 32 models
 ## Simulation result: